prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PrometheusRulesExcludedFromEnforce - list of Prometheus rules to be excluded from enforcing
+<p>prometheusRulesExcludedFromEnforce defines a list of Prometheus rules to be excluded from enforcing
 of adding namespace labels.
 Works only if enforcedNamespaceLabel set to true.
 Make sure both ruleNamespace and ruleName are set for each pair
 Deprecated: use excludedFromEnforcement instead.</p>